Claude R. Porter: Wartime prosecutor and candidate for governor

-After Democrat Woodrow Wilson was elected president, Porter was nominated and confirmed as U.S. Attorney for the Southern District of Iowa, where he served from 1914 to 1918.
+After Democrat Woodrow Wilson was elected president, Porter was nominated and confirmed as United States District Court for the Southern District of Iowa, where he served from 1914 to 1918.
 While serving as U.S. Attorney, he aggressively enforced the Espionage Act of 1917 against persons who spoke out against the draft or "assisted" others who did so, including the defendants in the 1917–18 Davenport sedition trial.
 He also served as first assistant special prosecutor in the Chicago trial of over one hundred members of the Industrial Workers of the World on similar charges.
 After a trial that lasted from April to August 1918, the jury deliberated briefly and returned convictions of all 100 remaining defendants, including IWW general secretary Big Bill Haywood.
 Soon after the trial was completed, Porter was promoted to Assistant Attorney General of the United States.

 Porter continued to prosecute federal charges while running for Iowa governor in 1918.
 He received the Democratic nomination without opposition, and faced incumbent Republican William L. Harding in the general election.
 Despite Porter's attacks on Harding's patriotism, Harding prevailed, as part of an Iowa Republican sweep.

 Porter continued to serve as an Assistant U.S. Attorney General until July 1919, when he became chief counsel for the Federal Trade Commission, serving in that position until October 1, 1920.

 Statewide elections, 1920–1926

-In November 1920, Porter again ran unsuccessfully for the U.S. Senate.
+In November 1920, Porter again ran unsuccessfully for the United States Senate.
 Once again, he was the Democratic nominee against Cummins, who had served as a senator since defeating Porter in 1908.

 Porter's chances for a victory in a statewide election were the greatest in 1926, when he again ran for the U.S. Senate, this time against insurgent Republican Smith W. Brookhart.
 Brookhart was fiercely opposed by many within his own party because of his anti-business, pro-labor views, and Brookhart's opposition to Republican President Calvin Coolidge, and had officially lost the 1924 race for Iowa's other Senate seat to Democrat Daniel Steck.
 However, Porter again lost in the general election.
 Porter never again ran for statewide office.

 Porter also served as a delegate from Iowa to Democratic National Conventions in 1908, 1912, and 1924.
 He also served on the Iowa State Board of Education from 1925 until November 1928.